RobWiederstein/evidence_based/README.markdown

 - a Chief Data Council be established with the Office of Management and Budget for establishing government-wide best practices for data.

+## Kentucky

+### Office of State Budget

+The Office of State Budget Director is an agency created by statute.
+[KRS 11.068](statutes/KRS _ 11.068.pdf).
+The Director is appointed by the Governor and serves at the Governor's pleasure.
+KRS 11.040.
+The state budget director serves on the Governor's executive cabinet.
+[KRS 11.065](statutes/KRS _ 11.065.pdf).
+The Cabinet meets on the call of the Governor, but no less than once every two months.
+[KRS 11.065](statutes/KRS _ 11.065.pdf).
+The state budget director is one of the Governor's "major assistants" and "shall assist the Governor in the proper operation of the office."
+[KRS 11.065](statutes/KRS _ 11.065.pdf).
+Being one of the Cabinet, the Office of State Budget shall "advise and consult with the Governor on all matters affecting the welfare of the State."
+[KRS 11.065](statutes/KRS _ 11.065.pdf).

+The OSB has the following functions, but they are exclusive:

+1. Functions relative to the preparation, administration, and evaluation of the executive budget as provided in KRS Chapters 45 and 48 and in other laws, including but not limited to, capital construction budgeting, **evaluation of state programs, program monitoring**, financial and policy analysis and issue review, and **executive policy implementation and compliance**;
+2. **Continuous evaluation** of statewide management and administrative procedures and practices, including but not limited to, organizational analysis and review, economic forecasting, technical assistance to state agencies, forms control, and special analytic studies as directed by the Governor; and
+3. Staff planning functions of the state planning committee and **evaluation of statewide management** and administrative practices and procedures.

+[KRS 11.068(emphasis added)](statutes/KRS _ 11.068.pdf).
+The Office of State Budget is further divided into three additional office:  (1) Office of Policy and Management which assists with budgeting, planning and regulation review; (2) Office for Policy Research which assists with policy research data, information and anlysis; and (3) Office for Economic Analysis which carries out revenue estimating, economic analysis and tax administration.
+[KRS 11.068](statutes/KRS _ 11.068.pdf).

 ## Helpful Resources
 | organization                                  | url                                                                                                              | note                                    |